teekenzie/Convex-Hull-Algorithms-Visualizer/README.md

 If you would like to run the program, simply download the code to your local device.
 Then, run the .jar file on your device.

 ## Prerequisites
-Make sure you have the latest version of Java SE Development Kit. <br>
+Make sure you have the latest version of Java SE. <br>
-Click [here](https://www.oracle.com/java/technologies/javase-downloads.html) to download the latest Java SE Development Kit.
+Click [here](https://www.oracle.com/java/technologies/javase-downloads.html) to download the latest Java SE.

 ## How to use
 Click on the canvas to generate on that specific spot <br>